pronovic/cedar-backup3/README.md

 requesting enhancements, updating documentation, submitting patches, and beta-testing entire releases or individual bug fixes.
 As a result, Cedar Backup has evolved into a much more flexible platform than it would otherwise have been.
-If you are interested in contributing, drop an email to support@cedar-solutions.com or submit a PR at GitHub.
+If you are interested in contributing, submit a PR at GitHub.

 ## Migrating from Version 2 to Version 3